Navjot-hubCreator/agentic-jira-intelligence/README.md

 ---

-## 23.7 Final Senior Signal Statement
+## 23.7 Architectural Priorities Under Real‑World Failure Conditions

 > This system is designed under the assumption that AI failures in production are rarely obvious — they are gradual, distributed, and only visible through governance-aware evaluation layers.